 Anyway, the Renaissance was a big, cool thing that happened, but after a couple hundred years, art continued to evolve along its own course, and at a certain point, the artists and architects of the day thought that it was a good time to check back in on those good ol’ fashioned Greek and Roman values.
 They got the idea that there was a kind of beautiful simplicity in the mathematical and proportionally inspired structures of ancient Greek temples (like I said, hello Parthenon), and so in the late 1700s you started to see a lot of big buildings that look like they might have been built in the heyday of Pericles.
 As you can imagine, this was especially true in Greece, which having finally achieved independence in 1832, went on a bit of a building spree.
 Some of modern Athens’ most interesting buildings, like the House of Parliament in Syntagma Square, the National Library building, and the”Zappeion” of the National Gardens (you can find pictures of all below) are shining examples of the “Greek revival” period in Neoclassical architecture.
 It’s this kind of reunion of the ancient and the modern that makes Athens today cool and fascinating in so many ways outside of your standard Acropolis-hike tourist fare.
 When you get a taste of the new, you can’t help but get a taste of all the old that helped make the new.

-Those buildings there might be some of the biggest and most prominent examples of Greek neoclassicism, but the whole point is that if you know what you’re looking for, you can really see it everywhere.
-It’s in the streets, it’s in the squares, and it’s definitely in the houses—if you decide to do a vacation with us, we can set you up in our “Heritage House,” a beautifully restored building that lets you live and feel that aesthetic that has so much history and culture behind it.
+Those buildings might be some of the biggest and most prominent examples of Greek neoclassicism, but the whole point is that if you know what you’re looking for, you can really see it everywhere.
+It’s in the streets, it’s in the squares, and it’s definitely in the houses—if you decide to do a vacation with us, we can set you up in our “Heritage House,” a beautifully restored neoclassical home in the Thisseo neighborhood that lets you live and feel the aesthetic which has so much history and culture behind it.
 What that specifically means is a story for another post—tomorrow, perhaps—but until then, do some research on your own, and if you ask us, we’ll be sure to point you in the right direction!